Driftless Free-mo

 Module Information

-The proposed track plan above shows the yard as it was in the late 1960's before the Depot was closed.
+The proposed track plan above shows the yard as it was in the late 1960's before the Depot was closed around 1968.
 This will serve both as a staging yard and working yard with several tracks to spot.
 The prototype was a stub end yard so I feel this fits very well with the no loops philosophy I have for Free-mo layouts.
 The image below was taken from Sanborn Maps and shows how my track plan closely follows this plan.
-Some of the crossovers are missing on the map as is one set missing on my plan.
-I may remove the crossovers by the station to follow the older layout more.